techemstudios/Code_Em_Fall_2017/README.md

 ### Get on Same Page
 *5 min*

 We have returning students, as well as new students.
-We will do a little review first and help eachother to become equally confident with coding.
+We will do a little review first and help one another to become equally confident with coding.

 ### GitHub & Slack
 *10 min*